The Queen visits the Royal Air Force Club to mark its centenary year

 Wednesday 17th October 2018

-The Club was privileged to welcome our Royal Patron, Her Majesty The Queen to the Club earlier today to celebrate our centenary year.
+The Club was privileged to welcome our Royal Patron, Her Majesty The Queen to the Club on 17th October 2018 to celebrate our centenary year.
 During the visit, Her Majesty officially opened our new centenary extension and unveiled a series of newly-commissioned artworks.

 Alongside the Club’s President Sir David Walker and Club CEO and Secretary Miles Pooley, The Queen toured and formally opened the newly added wing, which houses a fitness suite and business centre, before she met long-serving RAF Club staff.